openstack-archive/validations-common/README.rst

 While the validations-common can be run by itself, it nonetheless depends on Ansible and validations-libs.
 Therefore it isn't recommended to use only validations-common.

-The validations included with validations-common are intended to be demonstrations, capable of running on most setups.
-But they are not meant for production environment.

 .. _virtualenvwrapper: https://pypi.org/project/virtualenvwrapper/
 .. _Apache_license: http://www.apache.org/licenses/LICENSE-2.0